The Evolution of Website Design 1990-2020

 2007 – 2010

 This period was the defining moment in modern web design with the introduction of mobile devices.
-The minimal interface completely revolutionized how web design works, and now with touch screen devices, this was a whole new territory.
+The minimal interface completely revolutionized how web design works, and now with a touch screen monitor, this was a whole new territory.

 To keep up, designers switched over to 12- column grid division, arranging navigation shortcuts in a much more friendly way.
 The introduction of the iPhone in 2007 was the turning point for many industries, including forex.